Tangerine-Community/Tangerine-client-legacy/README.markdown

  - npm listen turns on the changes listener and compiles coffeescript files.
  - npm build:apk will generate a debug APK.
  - npm test will run mocha-phantomjs tests and watch for changes to coffeescript files.
- - npm run-script testW will run mocha-phantomjs tests and watch for changes to coffeescript files.
+ - npm run-script testW will run tests using mocha-phantomjs, displaying output on command line and watch for changes to coffeescript files.
+ - npm run-script testInBrowser will run mocha tests in the browser at http://localhost:9000/test/

 # Testing